 Built up an appetite?
 Take a stroll along nearby Seabreeze Boulevard to dig into its many eateries.
 The area’s restaurants serve up everything from Southern comfort food to tacos.
 There’s also a handful of bars here to sip cold beers and cocktails to the sound of the waves lapping the shore.

 Hugh Taylor Birch State Park

 Locals visit Hugh Taylor Birch State Park to walk their dogs, swim, camp, and picnic.
 The park is crisscrossed by hiking trails and walking paths.
 On its nature trails, you’ll drift past butterflies and tree species.
-You can also take to its waterways in a canoe or a kayak to enjoy the views from the water.
+You can also take to its waterways routes in a canoe or a kayak to enjoy the views from the water.

 After your adventure, cool off at the park’s outdoor restaurants.
 Enjoy delicious food and a refreshing drink to beautiful views over the coastal waters.

 Want to dig into Fort Lauderdale’s riverside charms?
 Take a stroll on the Riverwalk Fort Lauderdale.
 Following the New River, the mile-long downtown riverfront path is one of the city’s most beautiful places to see.